 Your need for life insurance changes with the stages of your life, starting with no need when you�re young, progressing to greater and greater need as you take on more and more responsibility, and finally beginning to diminish as you grow older.

 How Much Do You Need?

 Deciding whether you need life insurance is pretty easy.
 Figuring out how much you need is not easy at all.

 Many people just pluck some figure out of the air that seems reasonable and settle on that.
 Some lean on an old rule of thumb that says you need four to five times your annual income.

 The Life Insurance Menu

 Life insurance companies are brilliant at devising new kinds of policies.
 But try to remember that whatever the name on the policy — universal life, variable life, Irresistible Life, Irreplaceable Life, The Champion, The Solution — all are in fact variations on the two basic kinds of coverage: term insurance and cash-value insurance (also called permanent or whole life).

 What to ask and request from your producer.

-on the assumption that the cash values will earn a certain amount per year.
+Useful though they are, the interest-adjusted net-cost indexes are not an invariably accurate guide to what a policy will actually cost.
+They are based on the assumption that the cash values will earn a certain amount per year.